O Escaravelho do Diabo

-O Escaravelho do Diabo (The Devil's Scarab, in English) is a Brazilian young mystery novel, written by Lúcia Machado de Almeida.
-The story is centered on Alberto, a medical student who, upon seeing his brother killed after receiving a mysterious pack with a beetle inside, decides to investigate.
+O Escaravelho do Diabo (The Devil's Scarab, in English) is a Brazilian mystery novel for a young audience, written by Lúcia Machado de Almeida.
+The story is centered on Alberto, a medical student who, upon seeing his brother killed after receiving a mysterious package with a beetle inside, decides to investigate.
 Originally published in chapters in the magazine O Cruzeiro, between October 10 and December 26, 1953, O Escaravelho do Diabo achieved greater success by being republished in book in 1974 by Editora Ática, in the Série Vaga-Lume (a youth literature series), created in January of the previous year, with illustrations of Mario Cafiero.
-The book as repinted for twenty-six editions.O Escaravelho do Diabo was selected for the National Program of Library of the School, in 1999, and received a film adaptation in 2016.
+The book was eventually reprinted for twenty-six editions.
+O Escaravelho do Diabo was selected for the National Program of Library of the School, in 1999, and received a live-action adaptation in 2016.

 Plot

 The story takes place in Vista Alegre, a small city in the interior of São Paulo.
-It begins when the character Hugo, brother of Alberto, receives a mysterious package with a scarab (black beetle) inside.
-However, he is not interested in the origin of the gift, because he thinks it is a trick of his friends.
-The next day, Hugo is found dead with a sword nailed to his chest.
+It begins when Hugo, Alberto's brother, receives a mysterious package with a scarab (black beetle) inside.
+However, he is not interested in the origin of the gift, believing it to be a prank by his friends.
+The next day, Hugo is found dead, a large sword impaled on his chest.
 Undeterred by the death of his brother, Alberto goes after the killer.

-Returning home, he noticed, in a magazine, a beetle similar to what Hugo had received, the name was Phanaeus ensifer, which means "sword bearer."
+Returning home, he noticed, in a magazine, a beetle similar to that which Hugo had received, whose scientific name was Phanaeus ensifer, meaning "sword bearer."
 Then, he begins to delve into ancient objects in order to find the killer and prevent the next crime.
-After some time of searching, he found an [antiquarian] who sold the same sword, but the shopkeeper said he did not remember who had bought it.
+After some time, he found an antiquarian who sold the same sword, but the shopkeeper said he did not remember who had bought it.

-From there, Alberto comes to the aid of the renowned local inspector, Inspector Pimentel and the deputy inspector Silva.
-They realize that all the victims of this killer, which happens to be denominated "Insect", have something in common: they are all legitimate redheads, with hair that remember the color of the fire and freckles.
-Together, they are investigating a series of crimes that follow, trying to find out also the reason for Hugo's murder.
+From there, Alberto helps renowned local inspector, Inspector Pimentel and the deputy inspector Silva.
+They realize that all the victims of this killer, which happens to be given the moniker "Insect", have something in common: they are all natural redheads, with freckles and hair that remember the color of the fire.
+Together, the trio join forces to investigate the subsequent string of murders, trying to find out also the reason for Hugo's murder.
 In the course of the investigation, Alberto meets and falls in love with Veronica, a beautiful orphan girl who lives in the house of an Irishwoman named Cora O'Shea, along with other residents, and this hampers the investigation.